Make-School-Courses/-ARCHIVE-SPD-1.4-Testing-and-Architecture/Lessons/Lesson1.md

 ## Learning Objectives (5 min)

 1. Identify and describe the steps in formal software construction.
-2. Define
+2. Define a convention and their practical uses.
-3. Design
-4. Implement
+3. Discuss major construction practices.

 ## Initial Exercise (15 min)